 - A drug manufacturer if the driver takes medication and experiences harmful side effects that weren’t disclosed

 If you or your child was injured in a school bus accident, John Foy & Associates can help.
 We have been helping personal injury victims for more than two decades, and we know how to fight for the compensation you deserve.
-For a FREE consultation with one of our bus accident attorneys, call us at 404-400-4000 or fill out the form on this page to get started today.
+For a FREE consultation with one of our bus accident attorneys, call us or fill out the form on this page to get started today.